dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 A browser window should pop up.
 On the left pane, double click the `train.ipynb` to open the notebook.
-All the codes in this section are inside notebook.
+All the codes in this section are inside the notebook.
 Here, I will attempt to walk you through just enough details of the code to get you started with modeling on your own data.
 If you require further clarifications, the IceVision [documentation](https://airctic.com/0.12.0/) is a good starting point.
 Or drop me a [message](https://dicksonneoh.com/contact/).

-The first cell in the notebook are the imports.
+The first cell in the notebook is the imports.
 With IceVision all the necessary components are imported with one line of code:

 ```python